What Many Executive Job Seekers Are Doing Wrong

 Landing a great-fit executive job today – that is, one that mutually benefits both you, the job seeker, and the employer – does not work the way it did even a few years ago.

-Because many of them haven’t been in the job market since everything changed, the c-suite job seekers I encounter either expect all the old ways to still work, or misuse the new job-hunting best practices.
+Many of the executive job seekers I encounter haven’t been in the job market since everything changed.
+They either expect all the old ways to still work, or misuse the new job-hunting best practices.

 They’re often misguided about how to proceed, not knowing what specific steps they need to take to meet their career goals.

-Before diving into job-hunting, they need to understand and embrace the linear path successful job search follows:
+Before diving into job-hunting, understand and embrace the various components of successful job search:

 - Industry and company research